b1zzu/go-syng/README.md

 ## Todos

+* Pass the config file as param or the directory where is place
+* Give a name to the directive (Name should has multiple sections like monarch/api)
 * Allow to set excluded file in directive
 * Multiple directive sharing same start and end directory ( Maybe global variables )

 ## Bugs

-* If same file in multiple directive it will be updated only one and not both
+* Shell script ( To test )
-* Watcher on single file doesn't work
+* Watcher on single file does not work ( To test with new version )

 ## Build